 The job description is a written record of the duties, responsibilities, and requirements of a particular job.
 The job description contains details of the job like title, location, duties, working conditions, etc. It provides a brief idea regarding the process of job completion.
 Generally, the job description is known as the roles and responsibilities of the job.

 Job specification is a written record of the requirements required for an individual employee to complete the job.
 Commonly. job specification describes the acceptable human qualities necessary for performing the job.

 Key Differences Between Job Description and Job Specification

 There are some tricky differences between job description and job specification which enable us to get a clear concept.
-Besides HR Managers, it is necessary to know by the other department’s head.
-Which may help others to generate employee requisition and monitoring of performances.
+Besides HR Managers, it is necessary to know the other department’s head, which may help others to generate employee requisition and monitoring of performance.

 |Area||Job Description||Job Specification|